Christine Izquierdo, Psy.D.

 In addition to my clinical practice, I spend a portion of my time educating schools, businesses, and other organizations on how to effectively manage stress and anxiety in a variety of contexts.
 I have also published several research articles on various integrative mind-body treatments, and presented at national conferences on issues related to anxiety and OCD.
 I am also a current board member of the Southern California Chapter of the Association for Contextual Behavioral Sciences.
 As well as a member of additional national and local mental health organizations including ADAA, IOCDF, and LACPA.
 Please click on the links below for more information about any of these organizations.

-If you would like to learn tools and skills that will help you start living life to the fullest and reach your maximum potential, reach out today!
+If you would like to start living life to the fullest and get unstuck from anxiety-stress cycles, reach out today!